 Bodybuilders have historically aimed for balance among bodyparts, especially when striving for an aesthetic physique over sheer size.

 The quadriceps has four muscles.
 The vastus medialis forms the teardrop above and inside the knee.
 The vastus lateralis is the largest and creates outer sweep.
 The vastus intermedius is a deep, non-visible muscle within the middle of the thigh.
-The rectus femoris is a superficial, two-headed muscle also within the middle of the thigh, that attaches to both the knee and hip.
+The rectus femoris is a superficial, two-headed muscle within the middle and top of the thigh, that attaches to both the knee and hip.

 Since these muscles spread throughout the thigh, it makes sense that they should develop in proportion, if possible, for bodybuilding purposes.
 Though they all seem innervated by the femoral nerve, it may be more complex due to different nerve supplies among other factors.